'THE KING OF DISTRACTION' | His endless supply of antics help sick kids learn to cope

 But that plan changed quickly.

-Rhys' phone rang and on the other end is a boy named Jens who is battling Neuroblastoma, which is a type of cancer that forms most often in infants and young children.
+Rhys' phone rang and on the other end was a boy named Jens, who is battling Neuroblastoma, which is a type of cancer that forms most often in infants and young children.

 "I'm going to play a joke on you," Jens told Rhys.